MicrosoftDocs/customer-insights/ci-docs/predictions.md

 1. Your organization has an instance [set up in Microsoft Dataverse](/ai-builder/build-model#prerequisites) and it's in the same organization as Customer Insights.

-2. Your audience insight environment is attached to your Dataverse instance.
+2. Your Customer Insights environment is attached to your Dataverse instance.

 For more information, see [Create a new environment](create-environment.md).